 For example, you might witness a bodybuilding competitor focusing on dumbbell exercises with lower weights, performing more repetitions.
 Or you might see a powerlifter focusing on lifting heavy loads for as few as 3 repetitions at a time before resting for up to 3 minutes.

-That’s why you should talk with a trained professional to help you decide which strength training program will best help you reach your goals.
+That’s why you should talk with a trained professional to help you choose which strength training program will best help you reach your goals.

 The advantage of barbell training: “no muscle left behind!”
 Barbells are classified as free weights, meaning they are “free moving.”
 For you, that means that in addition to working your booty during a squat, you’ll also engage all sorts of stabilizing muscles at the same time!